‘I think I see a wee willy.’ said the midwife. ‘Congratulations! You are having a boy.’

 What puzzled me further was the response I got upon breaking the news to my family.
 ‘OMG, a boy!
 Just like you wanted!’
 Somehow I had totally blanked that thought.
-I had tried extra hard to be gender neutral and forgotten how much I wanted a baby boy in that process, convincing myself that maybe I wanted a girl instead.
+I had tried extra hard to be gender neutral and forgotten how much I wanted a baby boy in that process.
 Partly because Nizar really wanted a baby girl and partly because subconsciously I felt like I had to cushion the blow lest it was indeed a girl.
 And, as stupid as it may sound, because all my pregnant friends really wanted a girl too.
 I had buried my own desires under layers of contradicting emotions that I had stacked against the likelihood of gender disappointments and biases.

 The honest truth is, as much as I wanted one, I felt unequipped to parent a boy.
 I grew up thinking I did not really get men.
-Despite working in an all-male team and being happily married for 4 years, I still believe that.
 Like there is this gap somewhere between me and the male inhabitants of this world.
 I can befriend, work and partner with them…but raise them?
 I really didn’t know.
 The idea of a boy mom was quite alien to my female centric history.

 For as long as I can remember, I have lived in a women’s tribe, held together by the love and grit of ladies who were independent in every sense of that word.
 My stepfather was the only male member in the house and just as much a part of the female tribe as a result.
-Not being exposed to enough testosterone was not really an issue but the lack of it manifested itself in many ways throughout my life.
+Not having strong male connections was not really an issue but the lack of it manifested itself throughout my life.
 My wavering sense of self-worth for example.
-The societal upper hand and protection a man can extend in a South East Asian community like mine can have a profound effect on their children.
-As adults they know how to demand a pay rise from their boss or fair treatment from their partner without going to pieces, a trait which can almost always be traced back to some form of male influence in their early, formative years.
+The societal upper hand and protection a man can extend in a South Asian community can have a profound effect on the children.
+They grow up to be adult women who know how to demand a pay rise from their boss or fair treatment from their partner, traits rooted in self-confidence.
+Traits which can almost always be traced back to some form of male influence in their early, formative years.
 It took me decades to build such confidence, largely influenced by my husband, and it’s only now, as I near my 30s, that I feel like I can demand what I want from the male dominated world at large.
 As a teenager, I craved for a brother who could teach me such ways, or an uncle or someone.
 I had a big, gaping void in my life and I wanted to fill it with a baby boy.